zorbash/vax/README.md

 A minimum age vaccination tracker (UK).

-This is a simple GitHub action which scrapes the [NHS vaccination booking page][nhs-booking] and periodically sends a Slack message wwith the minimum age to book a COVID-19 vaccination appointment:
+This is a simple GitHub action which scrapes the [NHS vaccination booking page][nhs-booking] and periodically sends a Slack message with the minimum age to book a COVID-19 vaccination appointment:

 ![vaccination image](https://i.postimg.cc/3xPjmP0S/vax.png)